 PHS provides the information necessary to incorporate the needs of fish and wildlife in land use planning.
 The PHS program addresses four central questions:

 - Which species and habitat types are priorities for management and conservation?

 - Where are these habitats and species located?

 - What should be done to protect these resources when land use decisions are made?

 - How effective are current efforts in conserving these resources?

 To answer these essential questions, the PHS Program:

-- provides consultation and guidance on land use issues affecting priority habitats and species;
+- Provides consultation and guidance on land use issues affecting Priority Habitats and Priority Species

-- Over 3,500 copies of Management Recommendations for Washington's Priority Habitats and Species.
-These detailed documents identify the needs of fish and wildlife based on the best available science.
+- .
+Detailed documents that identify the needs of fish and wildlife based on the best available science.
 Guidelines for their incorporation in management decisions are provided.